Sleepytale Logo

 What are the best toys for babies 6 to 12 months?

 Great toys for this stage include stacking cups and rings, a shape sorter, soft blocks, an activity cube, a ball to roll and chase, a push or crawl toy, and simple board books.
 This is a busy stage of sitting, crawling, and cruising, so toys that reward movement and cause and effect shine.
-For the wind down that follows, a calm companion like Sleepytale helps.
+And for the quiet stretches between all that, an AI friend like Sleepytale adds lullabies, rhymes, and little stories rather than one more thing to hold.

 What skills do 6 to 12 month olds work on?